gnupinguin/telegram-scraper/README.md

 # telegram-scrapper
-Telegram channel scrapper.
+Telegram webChannel scrapper.
 It based on Telegram web version.

 ## Goal
 Collect Russian news from public Telegram channels.
 Also, it can be extended for other languages.

 ## Extracted entities
- - channel info
+ - webChannel info
    - name
    - title
    - description